 After a lot of walking through the trees, we came to a section above treeline where we could get sweeping views of the mountains.
 So beautiful and no one around!

-We continued following the trail, finally coming to our last major mile marker which noted that if we went straight we would be starting Sunset Park.
+We continued following the trail, finally coming to our last major mile marker which noted that if we went straight we would be starting the Sunset Pink trail.
 However, we wanted to loop back to our car so we went right, continuing back down D3, and eventually coming back to the D4 connection back to our car.

 But with so many little trails to explore we ended up having to trail blaze along some parts, getting some of that fresh powder.
 We had a great time!⠀